harvard-lil/nuremberg/README.md

 #### Solr

-Solr indexes are defined in relevant `search_indexes.py` files, and
+Solr indexes are defined in relevant `search_indexes.py` files, and additional indexing configuration is in the `search/templates/search_configuration/solr.xml` file used to generate `schema.xml`.

 The Solr schema must be maintained as part of the deploy process.
 When deploying an updated schema, make sure to generate and upload the `schema.xml` file using `manage.py build_solr_schema`, then run a complete reindexing.

-> WARNING: Be cautious when doing this in production-- although in general reindexing will happen transparently, certain schema changes will cause a `SCHEMA-INDEX-MISMATCH` error that will cause search pages to error until reindexing completes.
+> WARNING: Be cautious when doing this in production-- although in general reindexing will happen transparently, certain schema changes will cause a `SCHEMA-INDEX-MISMATCH` error that will cause search pages to crash until reindexing completes.

 #### Reindexing

 If writes are relatively infrequent, manual reindexing using `manage.py update_index` should work fine.
-If writes are occurring on a daily or hourly basis, you should set up a `cron` script or similar to automate reindexing on a nightly or hourly basis using `--age 24` or `--age 1`.
+If writes happen relatively often, you should set up a `cron` script or similar to automate reindexing on a nightly or hourly basis using `--age 24` or `--age 1`.
 (Note: This will restrict reindexing only for indexes that have an `updated_at` field defined; currently, `photographs` does not, but completely reindexing that model is fast anyway.)

-Reindexing should only take a few minutes to run.
+Even a full reindex should only take a few minutes to run, and the site can continue to serve requests while it happens.
 For more fine-grained information on indexing progress, use `--batch-size 100 --verbosity 2` or similar.

 #### Transcripts

-There is a management command `manage.py ingest_transcript_xml` which reads a file or files like `NRMB-NMT01-23_00512_0.xml` and generates or updates the appropriate transcript, volume, and page models.
+There is a management command `manage.py ingest_transcript_xml` which reads a file like `NRMB-NMT01-23_00512_0.xml` (or a directory of such files using `-d`) and generates or updates the appropriate transcript, volume, and page models.
 Since some values read out of the XML are stored in the database, re-ingesting is the preferred way to update transcript data.
-If database XML is modified directly, remember to call `populate_from_xml` on the appropriate TranscriptPage model to update date, page, and sequence number.
+If database XML is modified directly, call `populate_from_xml` on the appropriate TranscriptPage model to update date, page, and sequence number.

 Remember to run `manage.py update_index transcripts` after ingesting XML to enable searching of the new content.